Ginkgo folium

 This section has been translated automatically.

-Mild gastrointestinal complaints, headache, allergic skin reactions, bleeding into individual organs (especially when taking anticoagulants at the same time
+Mild gastrointestinal complaints, dizziness (common); headaches (very common), allergic skin reactions, bleeding in individual organs (especially when taking anticoagulants at the same time)

 Interactions